CIP

 CIP Keilor Park warehouse of Mobile Distributors, Melbourne, Australia - Incoterms® 2020

-In this scenario, mobile phones will be shipped by air from Taiwan to Melbourne Airport, after customs clearance, a destination forwarder nominated by the seller will transport goods until Mobile Distributor’s warehouse.
-Destination terminal handling charges at airport and transfer fees at destination airport are under the account of the seller.
-Seller arranges insurance.
-The buyer pays for customs clearance and duties.
+Mobile phones will be shipped by air from Taiwan to Melbourne Airport.
+After customs, a seller-nominated forwarder will transport the goods to the Mobile Distributor’s warehouse.
+The seller pays for airport terminal handling and transfer fees.
+The buyer pays for customs and duties.

 Seller and Buyer obligations